This topic describes how to create an OpenSearch cluster. You can create an OpenSearch cluster in either of the following ways:

 CPU Architecture | x86.
 The supported types depend on the actual regional environment. |

 Node Specifications | Data node flavor.
-You can select a specified specification based on your needs.
-Each cluster supports only one specification. |
+You can select a node flavor based on your needs.
+Each cluster supports only one flavor. |

 Node Storage Type | If you select EVS for node storage, you need to further select the EVS disk type for data nodes of the cluster.
-Options include Common I/O, High I/O, Ultra-high I/O. |
+Supported node storage types: Common I/O, High I/O, Ultra-high I/O. |

 Node Storage Capacity | Data node storage capacity.
 Its value range varies with node specifications.
 The node storage capacity must be a multiple of 20. |